huangk/RestAPI/README.md

         'cc2ea196-72fb-4b06-8cc3-fab5cefb21e3'

-###Test end point: HTTP GET to return all user result set from the "user" collection(table) of "userdb" Mongodb in a JSON output payload and the result set should be filtered by a URL parameter (can be city, profession, etc) and grouped by parameter.
+###Test the end point: HTTP GET to return all user result set from the "user" collection(table) of "userdb" Mongodb in a JSON output payload and the result set should be filtered by a URL parameter (can be city, profession, etc) and grouped by parameter.
 Steps:

 1. Input 'http://<IP address>:8080/restapi/v1/allusers/field/profession/value/Engineer/group/city' in "URL" input field